johnverz22/ite3-2026/Instruction.md

-# 🚀 Phase 8: Authentication (Login/Logout)
+# 🚀 Phase 8: Authentication (Step-by-Step)

-In this phase, we are securing our CMS.
-Only logged-in users should be able to create, edit, or delete posts.
+In this phase, we secure our CMS by adding a Login system.
+This ensures that only authorized users can create, edit, or delete posts.

 ---

-## 1. Database Update
+## 🛠️ Step 1: Database Update
-You need a `users` table to store credentials.

-**Run this in your SQL tool:**
+You need a table to store your administrators.
+Run this SQL command in your database tool:

 ```sql
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,